paddyodab/gsd-claude-teams/README.md

 ### If You Run `/gsd:update` or `npx get-shit-done-cc@latest`

-**This will break your team setup.** GSD's updater replaces `~/.claude/get-shit-done/` with fresh vanilla files, which nukes the symlink to our adapted version.
+**This will break your team setup.** GSD's updater replaces `~/.claude/get-shit-done/` with fresh vanilla files, overwriting the merged team-adapted version.

 **How to tell it happened:** GSD commands still work, but team features (`/team:assign`, `/team:status`, etc.) stop working and state isolation is gone — everyone shares a single STATE.md again.